Guiding Star award

 Submitting an application

-• Be accompanied by a copy of the member's guiding history report.
+- Must be accompanied by a copy of the member's guiding history report.
+This can be generated by your country/region team.

-• What makes you think the member as a potential recipient?
+- What makes you think of the member as a potential recipient?

 In some circumstances an emergency application may be considered at short notice.
 If the award needs to be processed quickly, please contact your country or region office, who’ll contact the chair of the awards committee.